lmc-eu/spirit-design-system/docs/migrations/web/MIGRATION-v2.md

 The feature flag enabling the bordered variant of alert was removed and the bordered variant is the default.

+#### Migration Guide

+You can now safely delete the CSS class `.spirit-feature-alert-enable-bordered` and/or the Sass variable `$alert-enable-bordered` from your project as they have no effect.

 ### Dropdown: Combined Placements

 Combined placement classes for Dropdown were removed.